dali-lab/itc-deanhub-notes-backend/README.md

-# CRUD Template - Backend - Prisma
+# DeanHub CRUD Backend for Notes

 This repository is an optional backend starter pack for new DALI React projects.
 Installation and setup instructions are included below.
 You should eventually customize this README file with project-specific documentation.